Cooper T83 car-by-car histories

 Driven by: Lynn P. Beaumont.
 First race: Daytona, 26 Nov 1967.
 Total of 11 recorded races.

 Bill Prout (Ivoryton, CT) raced a Cooper in Formula B in SCCA Area 1 Championship races with New England Region in 1969.
 When he advertised the car in June 1969, he described it as a Cooper T83 with Ford twin cam engine.

-In addition to the above, an unknown Cooper T83 was driven by Ray O'Connor.
+In addition to the above, unknown Cooper T83s were driven by Ray O'Connor and Steven Woods.